annotation/text-fabric/docs/About/Older.md

 New distribution method with setuptools.
-Text-Fabric has now dependencies on modules rpyc and bottle, because it contains a built-in TF kernel and webserver.
+Text-Fabric has now dependencies on modules rpyc and bottle, because it contains a built-in TF kernel and web server.

 This website is still barely functional, though.